oolongyuan/oolongyuan/cli_setup_new_repo.md

-# New Repo
+# Setup New Repo

-To create a new repository "new_repo":
+To setup a new repository "new_repo":

 ```console
 echo "# new_repo" >> README.md